xmos/sw_usb_audio/app_usb_aud_skc_u16/README.rst

 Overview
 ........

-The firmware provides a high-speed USB Audio device designed to be compliant to version 2.0 of the USB Audio Class Specification.
+The firmware provides a high-speed USB Audio device designed to be compliant to version 2.0 of the USB Audio Class Specification based on the XMOS U16 device.

+Please note, for correct operation the following jumper settings are required:

+- J14 (DIA/ALT) should be set to ALT

+- J15 (D12 XOVER) should be set to ON

 Key Features
 ............

-The app_usb_aud_skc_su1 application is designed to run on the U16 Slice Kit Core Board (XP-SKC-U16) in conjunction with an Audio Slice (XA-SK-AUDIO).
+The app_usb_aud_skc_u16 application is designed to run on the U16 Slice Kit Core Board (XP-SKC-U16) in conjunction with an Audio Slice (XA-SK-AUDIO).
 It uses the XMOS USB Audio framework to implement a USB Audio device with the following key features:

 - USB Audio Class 2.0 Compliant